• Skip to primary navigation

 • If you like more garlic, add an extra clove.

-• For a different flavour feel free to add other herbs such as dried basil or parsley.
+• For a different flavour and to take this aioli to the next level feel free to add other herbs such as dried basil, parsley or garlic powder.

 • If you are keto, Whole30 or paleo be sure the bacon you use doesn't have any sugar added.

-• To turn this into maple bacon aioli, add a couple tablespoons of maple syrup.
+• To turn this into an amazing maple bacon aioli, add a couple tablespoons of sweet maple syrup.
+I recommend using pure maple syrup.

 How to store: